 Ingredients

-" class="wprm-recipe-ingredient-link">rolled oats coarsely ground in a food processor
+- 1 cup rolled oats coarsely ground in a food processor

 - 1 cup corn meal

-- 3 tbsp liquid smoke
+- 3 tablespoon liquid smoke

 - ½ cup aquafaba chickpea liquid from the can